Land use - water power

 Water is removed from a stream and transported through a pipe or penstock turning blades in a turbine to spin a generator to produce electricity.
 The water is returned to the stream via a tailrace.
 The electricity produced may be delivered to the provincial electrical grid or distribution system via a transmission/power line or sent to the facilities using a self generator.

-Both the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and Ministry of Energy, Mines and Petroleum Resources, as the provincial lead on clean energy programs, are committed to working with industry and other key agencies to enable a coordinated approach to the development of waterpower projects which seeks to balance industry and broad provincial interests.
+Both the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD) and the Ministry of Energy, Mines and Low Carbon Innovation (EMLCI), are committed to working with industry and other key agencies to enable a coordinated approach to the development of waterpower projects.
+These projects seek to balance industry and broad provincial interests.
+FLNRORD and EMLCI are the provincial lead on alternative energy programs.

 Land-use and operational policies of other agencies, including BC Hydro are also applicable where their legislation provides for jurisdictional responsibility.